 This is not the same as Ford Credit.
 If you finance or lease a vehicle through your Ford dealer, that goes through Ford Motor Credit Company LLC (aka Ford Credit).
 However their credit card is through a large bank with which Ford has contracted on the back end.

-Right now Citi is the issuer for the Ford credit card.
-This is a recent change that took place back in 2012.
+Citi is currently the issuer of record for the Ford credit card.
+This is a change that took place back in 2012.
 For many years up to that point, GE Money was the issuer.

 But should you get it?
 Um, no. What follows are 5 reasons why almost everyone should avoid it.